-We have to collect and put into separate groups The parameters that can be observed in terms of welding processes.
-Some of the used and measured parameters are related to the involved sheet metal parts, describing the thickness of the sheet and the applied sheet angle between to sheet metal parts.
+The parameters that can be observed in terms of welding processes have to be collected and put into separate groups.
+Some of the used and measured parameters are related to the involved sheet metal parts, describing the thickness of the sheet and the applied sheet angle between the sheet metal parts.

-On the other hand, we can distinguish the parameters that are mentioned in terms of the welding process related to the weld itself.
-The detailed description of these parameters can be seen for sheet parameters in chapter 7.2.4.4 and for weld position parameters in chapter 7.2.4.5.
+On the other hand, the parameters that are mentioned in terms of the welding process related to the weld itself can be distinguished.
+The detailed description of these parameters can be seen for sheet parameters in 10.2.4.3 and for weld position parameters in